TigerClips1/ps4linux_disk_image_builder/README.md

 for you to get your hdd keys you need python2 and run pip2 install -r requirements.txt

-then  then move the sflash0 to /home/$USER/Documents    then also move hdd_script.py to /home/$USER/Documents and also make sure you not root
+then move the sflash0 to /home/$USER/Documents    then also move the hdd_script.py to /home/$USER/Documents and also make sure you not root

 then run python2 hdd_script.py sflash0
-you need to mount the ps4 hdd https://www.psdevwiki.com/ps4/Mounting_HDD_in_Linux and you need to take note of the drive  directory then change the line in the python script of ps4 hdd directory that your pc set here a video that explain it  https://www.youtube.com/watch?v=xcPEjxGHoE4 video may be old but it work onece you dump your hdd keys with zecoxao hdd_script.py
+you need to mount the ps4 hdd fellow this guide https://www.psdevwiki.com/ps4/Mounting_HDD_in_Linux and you need to take note of the drive  directory then change the line in the python script of ps4 hdd directory that your pc set here is  a video that explains it better  https://www.youtube.com/watch?v=xcPEjxGHoE4 video may be old but it work onece you dump your hdd keys with zecoxao hdd_script.py

 then rename the key.bin to eap_hdd_key.bin

-then take out your ps4 hdd and plug it in to your pc make sure you buy this to https://www.amazon.com/StarTech-com-SATA-USB-Cable-USB3S2SAT3CB/dp/B00HJZJI84/ref=sr_1_8?c=ts&keywords=SATA+Cables&qid=1676933902&s=pc&sr=1-8&ts_id=3015394011 by that cable then you can connect your ps4 hdd to the pc then run my script in the vm and make sure you call the ps4 hdd in the vm then install ps4 drivers to the os in vm then run python3 ps4linux_diskimage_create.py if you have the ps4 hdd connect to yourr pc then it will create a diskimage file in the ps4hdd from the pc without being in the ps4 for you to run the os you need ps4 drivers
+then take out your ps4 hdd and plug it in to your pc make sure you buy this to https://www.amazon.com/StarTech-com-SATA-USB-Cable-USB3S2SAT3CB/dp/B00HJZJI84/ref=sr_1_8?c=ts&keywords=SATA+Cables&qid=1676933902&s=pc&sr=1-8&ts_id=3015394011 buy that cable then you can connect your ps4 hdd to your pc then run my script in the vm and make sure you call the ps4 hdd in the vm then install ps4 drivers to the os in vm then run python3 ps4linux_diskimage_create.py if you have the ps4 hdd connect to yourr pc then it will create a diskimage file in the ps4hdd from your pc without being in the ps4 for you to run the os you need to have ps4 drivers

 look at this guide when making a rar file using the gui for linux to make sure you check the right box https://www.quora.com/How-do-I-highly-compress-files-using-winrar

 make sure the dirctory size is  1MB to it can be comepress vary small
 ![example1](https://github.com/TigerClips1/ps4linux_disk_image_maker/blob/master/example.png)

-you also have to use a vm becuse how i put the code i made it where dd command clone the / for you ps4linux machine

 but there is image that show you how to set it up